Løgting Act no. 60 of 10 May 2000 on the Ombudsman of the Løgting as amended latest by Løgting Act no 91 of 7.th. June 2020

 § 8.
 Those administrations referred to in § 4 have a duty to provide the Ombudsman with the information and provide all those documents that he in his capacity demands to have presented.

-(2) The Ombudsman can subpoena people to the law court to make witness statements on circumstances that are material in the conduct of investigations.
+(2) The Ombudsman can subpoena people to a court of law to testify as witness on circumstances that are material in the conduct of investigations.
 In such cases, the provisions of the Administration of Justice Act shall apply.
 The court meetings are not public.
 The person, the complaint relates to, shall be entitled to be present in the company of an advisor when such witness statements are made.

 (3) The Ombudsman has the right to visit places that are investigated and he has free access to conduct investigations on all necessary premises.

 § 9.
 The Ombudsman has a duty of secrecy concerning the circumstances that come to his knowledge during the conduct of his office.
-The duty of secrecy remains in force after the Ombudsman leaves office and does also extend to the staff of the Ombudsman institution.
+The duty of secrecy remains in force after the Ombudsman leaves office and also extends to the staff of the Ombudsman institution.

 (2) The Ombudsman has a right to make his criticism publicly, make recommendations or in other ways make clear his assessment of a case that he has investigated.